syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 Text
 </td>
 <td>
-Default DataFormItem generated for string type and the properties with below attributes.
+Default DataFormItem generated for the String type and the properties with [DataType(DataType.Text)] and [DataType(DataType.MultilineText)] attributes.
-[DataType(DataType.Text)]
-[DataType(DataType.MultilineText)]

 </td>
 </tr>
 <tr>